Blank Quicken ID Login Window problem with Quicken 2014 to 2017

 5. Open Quicken.ini with a text editor.

-6. Delete the following
+6. Delete the following lines if they exist.

 [Registration]